Tempus Fugit

 Looking at it now, I want to say to my younger self for God’s sake, woman, get a comb and do something with that rat’s nest on your head.
 Not that she would have paid attention: the more punk-looking and unruly, the better.
 My hair was a statement of defiance, not just against gender norms that invalidated non-binary forms of self-presentation but also against the inconvenient encroachments of middle age.
 If e. e. cummings could flout conventions of form and grammar in his poetry, I could do the same with the elements of my own life.

-I could get away with a hair rebellion because the gray wasn’t coming in as fast as it is now and the lines have begun to score my face had not yet surfaced on skin that was still as oily as a teenager’s.
+I could get away with a hair rebellion because the silver wasn’t coming in as fast as it is now and the lines have begun to score my face had not yet surfaced on skin that was still as oily as a teenager’s.
 Hair that had barely begun to gray and occasional bouts of acne were enough to convince me that I could still pass for much younger than 52.
 That youthfulness is only heightened by the old hoodie I’m wearing and the place I’m standing: a tiny 600 square-foot studio apartment that I’d called home for five years.

 Most of my neighbors were students or young people just starting their working lives.
 For a long time that didn’t bother me.
 I was a teacher and scholar, a faithful acolyte to the gods of literature who cared little for material things.
 But in much the same way I swing the camera to and fro as I speak, change had begun to swirl around my life.
 The college where I was teaching had announced plans to downsize the following fall; and adjuncts like me used to living on three-course contracts per term were no longer guaranteed even one class.
 If I didn’t leave, I would become as extinct as my adjunct professorship.